Head-To-Head Comparison: Oasis Midstream Partners (OMP) and Its Peers

-Oasis Midstream Partners (NASDAQ: OMP) is one of 37 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it weigh in compared to its competitors?
-We will compare Oasis Midstream Partners to similar companies based on the strength of its risk, valuation, earnings, institutional ownership, profitability, analyst recommendations and dividends.
+Oasis Midstream Partners (NASDAQ: OMP) is one of 37 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it compare to its competitors?
+We will compare Oasis Midstream Partners to similar companies based on the strength of its profitability, dividends, earnings, valuation, analyst recommendations, risk and institutional ownership.

-Oasis Midstream Partners pays an annual dividend of $2.16 per share and has a dividend yield of 22.8%.
-Oasis Midstream Partners pays out 63.3% of its earnings in the form of a dividend.
-As a group, “Drilling oil & gas wells” companies pay a dividend yield of 13.8% and pay out 882.5% of their earnings in the form of a dividend.
-Oasis Midstream Partners is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This is a breakdown of recent recommendations and price targets for Oasis Midstream Partners and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings and target prices for Oasis Midstream Partners and its competitors, as reported by MarketBeat.

 |Sell Ratings